Automating Regression Testing with Cypress and GitHub Actions

 Why Automate Regression Testing?

-CI runners use the same browser versions and OS, eliminating local drift. - Faster Feedback
+- Consistent Environments CI runners use the same browser versions and OS, which reduces local drift.

 Setting Up Cypress